dynup/kpatch/README.md

 -----------

-*NOTE: While kpatch is designed to work with any recent Linux kernel on any distribution, the "kpatch-build" command currently only works on Fedora and Ubuntu.*
+*NOTE: While kpatch is designed to work with any recent Linux kernel on any distribution, the "kpatch-build" command currently only works on Fedora 20 and Ubuntu 14.04.*

 First, make a source code patch against the kernel tree using diff, git, or quilt.